-In the past decade a large amount of clinical research has focused on the benefits of using ashwagandha root extract supplements.
+In the past decade a large amount of clinical research has focused on the benefits of using Ashwagandha root extract supplements.
 The roots of the plant are rich in medicinal compounds such as alkaloids, choline, saponins, and steroidal lactones like withanolides.

-Scientific findings provide compelling evidence that ashwagandha supplementation may reduce inflammation, decrease risk of cancer, lower stress, increase antioxidant capacity, support sex hormone production, boost cognition and enhance immunity.
+Scientific findings provide compelling evidence that ashwagandha supplementation may reduce inflammation, decrease risk of chronic disease, lower stress, increase antioxidant capacity, support sex hormone production, boost cognition and enhance immunity.
 It appears that the main components responsible for these benefits are withanolides; this class of micronutrients work to alter expression of endogenous proteins and enzymes which have downstream benefits on nearly every bodily system.

 In fact, one study demonstrated that ashwagandha supplementation can reduce perceived stress scores by as much 33% and serum cortisol levels by 22%.

 Cortisol belongs to a class of steroid hormones called glucocorticoids, which are made in the adrenal glands.
 Cortisol is the primary glucocorticoid in humans, regulating metabolic rate, bodily development, immunity, and cognitive function.
 As such, cortisol is an essential hormone for health and longevity, but producing too much (or too little) of it can have significant ramifications.

 In general, cortisol levels increase when you are experiencing stress.
 Thus, it is referred to as a “stress hormone.”
 It’s important to note, though, that stress isn’t inherently bad, as some forms of stress are completely healthy (like that adrenaline rush after you hit a personal record in the gym).
 However, distress is usually the feeling that arises from a rush of cortisol flooding your body after something bad happens.
 This is precisely what we want to avoid, and where ashwagandha can help.